All My Friends (Madeon song)

-"All My Friends" is a song by French DJ and record producer Madeon, released on 31 May 2019 as the first single from his second studio album Good Faith.
+"All My Friends" is a song by French DJ and record producer Madeon, released on 31 May 2019 as the lead single from his second studio album Good Faith (2019).
 Vinyl copies were released earlier in four cities: Los Angeles and New York City in the United States, Ålesund in Norway, and Nantes in France.
 Two vinyls were in each location, for a total of eight vinyl copies, released two days before the streaming release of the song.